 - Obtain 2 passport-sized photographs

-- Obtain a check or money order for $380 payable to USCIS.
+- Obtain a check or money order for $410 payable to U.S. Department of Homeland Security.
 (Credit cards or cash are not accepted.)

 Download the OPT Application Packet.

 Make an appointment to see a DSO in International Engagement when you are ready to submit your application.
 Please have all documents prepared BEFORE you come to the appointment.

 Could I have a copy of the OPT Workshop Slides?

 Download the OPT Workshop Slides and make an appointment with a DSO if you have any questions.

 Must I have a job offer before applying for OPT?